Tack-Tau/FpGNN/README.md

 # Fingerprint Graph Neural Networks

-**Note**: This version is a personal modification from the [original repo](https://github.com/txie-93/cgcnn), and there are some major changes.
+**Note**: This FpGNN package is inherited from the [CGCNN](https://github.com/txie-93/cgcnn) framework, and there are some major changes.

 ## Change log

-- Using [Fingerprint](https://github.com/Tack-Tau/fplib3/) (FP) vectors as atomic features
+- Using atomic-centered Gaussian Overlap Matrix (GOM) Fingerprint vectors as atomic features
 - Switch reading pymatgen structures from CIF to POSCAR
 - Add `drop_last` in `torch.utils.data.DataLoader`
 - Take data imbalance into account for classification job
 - Clip `lfp` (Long FP) and `sfp` (Contracted FP) length for arbitrary crystal structures
 - Add MPS support to accelerate training on MacOS, for details see [PyTorch MPS Backend](https://pytorch.org/docs/stable/notes/mps.html) and [Apple Metal acceleration](https://developer.apple.com/metal/pytorch/) \
   **Note**: For classification jobs you may need to modify [line 227 in WeightedRandomSampler](https://github.com/pytorch/pytorch/blob/main/torch/utils/data/sampler.py#L227) to `weights_tensor = torch.as_tensor(weights, dtype=torch.float32 if weights.device.type == "mps" else torch.float64)` when using MPS backend.
 To maximize the efficiency of training while using MPS backend, you may want to use only single core (`--workers 0`) of the CPU to load the dataset.
-- Switching from Python3 implementation of fplib to [C implementation](https://github.com/zhuligs/fplib) to improve speed. \
+- Switching from [Python3 implementation](https://github.com/Tack-Tau/fplib3/) of the Fingerprint Library to [C implementation](https://github.com/zhuligs/fplib) to improve speed. \
   To install this C version you need to modify the `setup.py` in `fplib/fppy`
   ```Python
   lapack_dir=["$HOME/miniforge3/envs/fplibenv/lib"]